 Legal wedding in Portugal

 One of the best things about getting married in Portugal is that it requires minimal to no requirements at all for non-residents.
 You can have a legal wedding ceremony anywhere you want, and the venue does not need to hold a special wedding license.
 If you want a sunset wedding along the Algarve coast, no problem!
 Legally-binding beach weddings, which is one of the top reasons to get married in Portugal, are allowed here.
-You only need to secure a single requirement, which is the license from the maritime police.
-Don’t worry because this license can be procured without any hassle whatsoever.
+You only need to secure a single requirement of a maritime police license which can be procured without any hassle whatsoever.

 Symbolic ceremony in Spain

 Having a legally-binding wedding in Spain can be a bit complicated because of the strict Spanish laws.
 Unlike in Portugal, the Spanish government does not allow non-residents to have a legal wedding ceremony here unless one of you is a Spanish national or at least a resident for two consecutive years.
 However, that’s not a huge obstacle to picking Spain as a wedding destination.
 Why?
 Read our tip below so you will know why the difficulty of having a legal wedding in Spain is almost a non-factor.

 Beach elopements: Algarve vs. the South of Spain

 Hands down, Algarve and the southern coast of Spain are some of the best coastlines that we’ve ever seen in Europe.
 There are slight differences between the two but they’re both worthy options for a beach wedding.

 The 1860-kilometer western coastline of Portugal is dotted with some of the most amazing beach elopement venues in Europe.
 If you’re dreaming of a sunset wedding with a perfect ocean view in the background, consider the long stretch of golden coastline in Algarve.
 You can tie the knot in a boutique hotel, a luxury resort, or an elegant villa along the coast.
 Some of these venues offer beachfront spaces or restaurants with glass walls as ceremony spots so you can have a perfect view of the North Atlantic while you recite your vows.